VergeGroup/swift-verge/README.md

   .asObservable()
   .map { $0.countText }
   .distinctUntilChanged()

 // Or, subscribe one property of the State by KeyPath.

 viewModel
   .state
   .asObservable(keyPath: \.countText)
   .distinctUntilChanged()

+// Or,

+viewModel
+  .state
+  .changed(\.countText) // This includes `distinctUntilChanged`
 ```

 **distinctUntilChanged** is very important.